This tutorial provides a comprehensive introduction to the HSSM package for Hierarchical Bayesian Estimation of Sequential Sampling Models.

 If you are not familiar with the DDM.
 For now just consider that it has four parameters.

-the a priori decision bias (starting point)
+vthe drift rateathe boundary separationtthe non-decision timezthe a priori decision bias (starting point)

-Using simulate_data()
+Using simulate_data()¶

-HSSM comes with a basic simulator function supplied the simulate_data()
+HSSM comes with a basic simulator function supplied the simulate_data() function.
+We can use this function to create synthetic datasets.

 Below we show the most basic usecase:

-datapoints (trials) from the standard Drift Diffusion Model with a fixed parameters, v = 0.5, a = 1.5, z = 0.5, t = 0.5
+We wish to generate 500 datapoints (trials) from the standard Drift Diffusion Model with a fixed parameters, v = 0.5, a = 1.5, z = 0.5, t = 0.5.

 Note: